Phase-Based Multi-Gait Learning for a Salamander-Like Robot: Experiments

 \subsection{Ablation on Symmetry-Based Data Augmentation}

-To assess the effect of incorporating morphological symmetry, we train an ablation baseline (w/o Aug.) without using augmented samples, while keeping all other components and settings identical.
+To assess the effect of incorporating morphological symmetry, we train an ablation baseline (w/o Aug.) without using augmented samples, while keeping all other components and settings identical. \figref{fig:rwd}(b) compares the corresponding training reward curves.
+The results show that our full method consistently converges to a substantially higher return than the w/o Aug. baseline, with a gap of approximately 4 reward units after convergence.
+This clear separation in final performance demonstrates the effectiveness of symmetry-based data augmentation in improving learning outcomes, rather than merely accelerating early-stage training.

 The testing results are also presented in \tabref{tab:efficiency}.
 As indicated in \tabref{tab:efficiency}, the use of symmetry-based data augmentation leads to a significant improvement in the cumulative rewards for most commands.
 The rewards show not only higher overall values but also considerably lower variances within the same category of gait commands.
 For instance, in the diagonal locomotion gait category, symmetry-based data augmentation increases the rewards for individual commands, resulting in a rise of the mean reward from 4.57 to 6.55.
 At the same time, the variance across commands decreases considerably, from 0.79 without augmentation to 0.28 with it.
-This result suggests that symmetry-based data augmentation fosters not only optimized behavior but also more consistent and symmetric movements.
+This result suggests that symmetry-based data augmentation fosters not only improved performance but also more consistent and symmetric movements across different gait commands.